 "I mean I've never been to one."
 Then he starts laughing at me.
 As if at first he totally thinks I'm joking even though I'm not.
 I've been to birthday parties, Christmas parties, and I think one bat mitzvah but never a party-party.

 "What the heck is a rave?"

 Eli snorted.
 "They really sheltered you, huh?"
 Sheltered.
-I shuddered at the word.
+I crossed my arms.
 I was most definitely not sheltered.
-Kept in the dark a little, maybe.
+Kept in the dark a little… maybe.
 But certainly not sheltered.
 "Listen, I can help you out.
 Let me take you out to a rave."

 "That's okay."
-I reached for a new paper towel, and he grasped my wrist.
-A gasp fell from my lips and our eyes met.
+I reached down for a new paper towel, feeling his fingers wrap gently around my wrist to get my attention.
+I gasped out of instinct, our eyes meeting.
+You're safe a voice in my head whispered.
 It was dark out – well, getting dark, but the lights from my porch were flickering off of his eyes.
-They were a green colour.
-Not quite grass green, but not yet emerald green.
-Somewhere in between with a dark leaf sort of look.
-But I immediately turned away, not wanting to start blushing or anything.
+They were a green color.
+They reminded me of the leaves on the trees in springtime.
+I immediately turned away, not wanting to start blushing.